No US-UK trade deal if Boris Johnson ‘discards’ protocol, says Pelosi

 “Negotiated agreements like the protocol preserve the important progress and stability forged by the Good Friday Accords, which continue to enjoy strong bipartisan and bicameral support in the US Congress,” Ms Pelosi added.

-The US Speaker urged Mr Johnson’s government to resume “constructive, collaborative and good-faith negotiations” with the EU to implement “an agreement that upholds peace”.
+The US speaker urged Mr Johnson’s government to resume “constructive, collaborative and good-faith negotiations” with the EU to implement “an agreement that upholds peace”.

 US president Joe Biden downplayed the prospect of a trade deal with the UK when he met Mr Johnson in September, when the prime minister was forced to admit: “Joe has a lot of fish to fry.”

-His administration is understood to be reluctant to enter talks on a comprehensive post-Brexit deal because of his concerns about the ongoing row with the EU over the Northern Ireland.
+His administration is understood to be reluctant to enter talks on a comprehensive post-Brexit deal because of his concerns about the ongoing row with the EU over Northern Ireland.

 Ms Truss announced earlier this week that legislation would create new “green channel” lanes for goods travelling from Great Britain to Northern Ireland.
 Only goods destined for the Republic of Ireland would be subject to customs checks and other red tape.